 Department of History & Related Fields

-As a student of history, you'll cover the whole span of history—from the ancient world to current events.
+At Northwestern, you'll cover the whole span of history—from the ancient world to current events.

 Beyond the facts, you'll learn to see history in 3-D by studying the political, social, cultural, intellectual and relgious histories of civilizations and time periods.

 Why Study History at University of Northwestern?

 Study under full-time history professors, not graduate assistants.

 All Northwestern history professors possess Ph.D. degrees and the best of the best in their specialized areas (the Ancient World, U.S. history, Russian and European history, biblical history and more).

 Reflect on Christianity throughout history.

 Learn to see historical events through a biblical lense.
 Every history student takes the class "History of the Christian Church."

 Enjoy special classes...like hieroglyphics!